 - Click the microphone button to start speaking.
 Skipper records their voice for up to 60 seconds and transcribes the response.
 If the recording exceeds 60 seconds, it stops automatically and sends the response.

-- Click the Play icon, allowing respondents to listen to the audio they just sent.
+- Click the Play icon to listen to the audio they just sent.

-Note: Respondents may still choose to skip the question once they’ve started it by clicking the Skip button at the beginning of the conversation with Skipper.
+⚠️ Note: Respondents may still skip the question once they've started it by clicking the Skip button at the beginning of the conversation with Skipper.

-Once the survey is live, responses to the Conversation question will be displayed on the results page as an open-ended question.
-You will see an overview of direct quotes, or view responses as a chart categorized by topic, or as a word cloud.
+Once the survey is live, responses to the Conversation question display on the Results page as an open-ended question.
+You'll see an overview of direct quotes, or view responses as a chart categorized by topic or as a word cloud.

-- Select Quote tiles to view individual quotes from respondents.
+- Quote tiles — view individual quotes from respondents.

-- Select Responses per topic to view a graphical representation of the various talking points
+- Responses per topic — view a graphical representation of the various talking points.

-- Select WordCloud to view a visual display of the most frequently used words and common themes in respondents' conversations.
+- WordCloud — view a visual display of the most frequently used words and common themes.

 - Use the search field to search for keywords within responses.

-Note: If you’d like to enable Skipper Autocoding for your survey responses, keep the Skipper Autocode box checked at the bottom of your survey editor page.
+💡 Tip: To enable Skipper Autocoding for your survey responses, keep the Skipper Autocode box checked at the bottom of your Survey Editor page.

-- To view the full conversations in the Open-Ended questions interface, click the comment bubble relative to a question, or at the top of the page.
-Responses are sorted by Respondent ID, each representing a single conversation that took place between a respondent and Skipper.
+- To view full conversations in the Open-Ended questions interface, click the comment bubble next to a question or at the top of the page.
+Responses are sorted by Respondent ID, each representing a single conversation between a respondent and Skipper.

-- If you have Sentiment Analysis enabled for your survey, sentiments may be applied to each individual talking point within a single conversation.
-As in other open-ended response questions, use the menu along the top of the response pane to sort and filter responses, and utilize the verbatim coding menu to tag and organize the data.
+- If you have Sentiment Analysis enabled, sentiments may be applied to each individual talking point within a single conversation.
+Use the menu along the top of the response pane to sort and filter responses, and utilize the verbatim coding menu to tag and organize the data.

 - Click the gear icon to select an accent for Skipper's voice and a different accent for the respondent's voice, then press the headset icon to begin playing the text.
-With a conversation playing, click the Stop button to stop the audio.
+Click Stop to stop the audio.

-- To download the audio, click Download audio, and a separate tab will open, allowing you to download the audio as an .flac file.
+- To download the audio, click Download audio — a separate tab will open, allowing you to download the audio as an .flac file.